-Respiratory Pathogen Panel (RP)^ and Respiratory Pathogen Panel 2 (RP2)*
+Respiratory Pathogen Panel (RP)^ and NEW Respiratory Pathogen Panel 2 (RP2)*

 Respiratory infections cause more doctor visits and absences from school and work than any other illness.
 It is estimated that ~10% of people in the U.S. and Europe are infected with influenza each year during flu season; globally resulting in about 3-5 million severe cases and 250,000-500,000 deaths every year.
 However, it is not just influenza that can cause respiratory infections; in addition to the flu, there are approximately 500 million non–influenza respiratory infections occurring annually.

-The clinical presentation of respiratory pathogens is very similar, thus complicating proper diagnosis and appropriate therapy selection.
-The comprehensive design of the ePlex RP Panel may help improve patient care by identifying pathogens that are often missed by traditional methods.
+The clinical presentation of respiratory pathogens, including SARS-CoV-2, is very similar, thus complicating proper diagnosis and appropriate patient management.
+The comprehensive design of the ePlex RP Panel and NEW RP2 Panel (with SARS-CoV-2) may help improve patient care by identifying pathogens that are often missed by traditional methods.
 Accurately determining the cause of infection has been shown to reduce length of stay and time in isolation.
 Accurate diagnosis also improves patient cohorting and decreases the risk of hospital acquired infection.

 RP VIRAL TARGETS RP2 VIRAL TARGETS